yqz5514/Machine-Learning-AI-Engineer/MLOps and MLSD/Week1: Fundamental of Machine Learning Systems and AI Engineering Brief/ReadingNotes/DMLS/ch2. Introduction to ML system design.md

 ---

 ### **2️⃣ Scalability**
-An ML system must scale in three ways:
+An ML system can scale in three ways:
 1. **Model Complexity**:
    - E.g., moving from a logistic regression to a **100M parameter neural network**.
 2. **Traffic Volume**: